ygavrylenko/healthkitdemo/README.md

     SFDCOAuthLoginHost --> "sdodemo-main-COMMUNITYURL.force.com/anotherpath"
     ```

- 1. Now you are good to go!
+ 6. Now you are good to go!
  - Choose your emulator or your iPhone as a target (you have to specify develpment team if you use real iPhone)
  - build the project, your demo application starts now
+ - you should see communty log-in window, enter credentials of your communty patient (e.g. for Charles Green)
  - you should also see some tasks for your patient on the first tab, retrieved from the org, if some exist
- - you should see communty log-in window, enter credentials of your communty patient (e.g. for Charles Green)
- - Before you start, close applicaton and enter some values in your HealthKit (you can do it manually)
+ - before you start, close applicaton and enter some values in your HealthKit (you can do it manually)
  - click on the tab in the middle, you should see the values from HealthKit
  - click on arrow button in order to synchronize the data to health cloud
  - change to health cloud, now you should see the measurements as CareObservation objects in related list!